hlmeS/itm387k/index.md

 ### Results Evaluation
 During the process modeling and tweaking of our governing parameters, i.e. number of clusters and attribute selection, we can use RapidMiners Results views to evaluate the model adequacy.
-1. We can look the the model overview to get a general idea of the clustering. <br>
+1. We can look at the model overview to get a general idea of the clustering. <br>
   ![Results view of the model](images/lab7/kmean_model.png)
 2. A further look at the cluster plot or centroid table shows the differences between the clusters.
 A nicer version of this in Tableau may be a good start for visualizations as well. <br>
   ![Cluster plot](images/lab7/kmean_k-plot.png)